Clinical Trial Application Process Myths

 Related to the NOC/c, some of the conditions of the Notice of Compliance include a requirement to closely monitor the drug for safety and to provide HPFB with regular updates.
 Once the conditions are met, the designation of “with condition” is removed from the NOC.

-STAGE 5: AFTER HEALTH CANADA APPROVAL
+STAGE 5: AFTER APPROVAL

-Getting a Notice of Compliance from Health Canada isn’t the last step in the process of selling and marketing the drug in Canada.
 Once a health product is approved and, on the market, the HPFB requires a sponsor to ensure that the use of its drug is done under the terms of its market authorization.
 In addition, Life Cycle Management activities (post approval submissions to Health Canada, for new indications, new dosage forms, new strengths, manufacturing changes, etc.) are required to ensure the maintenance of the product License with its related improvements.
 In summary, sponsors need to ensure its continued compliance with the Food and Drug Regulations, while their products are on the market.

 On the other hand, Health Canada monitors drug information & adverse drug reactions reporting, conducts market surveillance, investigates complaints and manages recalls if necessary, amongst other things.